Skip to main content

 This is because you receive tax relief on the contributions you are paying in: 20% for basic-rate taxpayers, 40% for higher-rate taxpayers and 45% for additional-rate taxpayers.

 As an example, for a basic-rate taxpayer, for every £100 you pay into your pension, the government will top it up by £25 giving you a total contribution of £125.
-You can get even more if you’re a higher-rate or additional-rate taxpayer.
+Higher and additional rate taxpayers can claim further tax relief through their annual self-assessment.

 A top up on your salary